IsaacHatton/classcharts-cors-proxy/README.md

 http://classcharts-cors-proxy.netlify.app/student-client?loginID={student classchart login}&dob={date of birth in dd/mm/yyyy}&command={command as it is called in the classcharts-api-js deno module}&args={any arguments that go into the function}

 ## Contribute
+If you have any suggestions, bugs or ideas to improve my typescript code (I don't understand the type system properly) then please open a PR or issue or contact me (see email on my github profile).